sabre-io/event/README.md

 ### Callbacks

-All default PHP callbacks are supported, so you don't have to use closures.
+All default PHP callbacks are supported, so closures are not required.

 ```php
 $eventEmitter->on('create', 'myFunction');